 Sales, Fundraising, Solicitation

-All on-campus sales, fundraisers, or solicitations must receive prior written approval from the Office of the Vice President for Student Life and Dean of Students.
+All on and off campus sales, fundraisers, or solicitations must receive prior written approval from the Office of the Vice President for Student Life and Dean of Students.
 Sales may be restricted to designated locations on campus.

 - Individuals or organizations who are not Lycoming College organizations, faculty, staff or students will be permitted to sell items only if they have been invited by College organizations or offices.